open-ephys/onix-docs/source/Resources/downloads.rst

 RIFFA Device Driver
 ----------------------------------------------

-.. note:: Please see :ref:`Updating PCIe Host Firmware
+.. note:: Please see :ref:`Install Device Driver <install_riffa>`
-    <pcie_host_firmware_update>` for instructions on how to use these files.
-When
-    using mac or linux, you will need to compile from `source
+    for instructions on how to use this file.
+When using mac or linux, you will need to compile from `source
     <https://github.com/open-ephys/liboni>`__.